Leonard Goldstein

 Leonard Goldstein (May 28, 1903 – July 23, 1954) was an American film producer who produced mainly low-budget films, making multiple films at a time.

+Arthur Lubin called him "a doll to work with.
+I don't think he knew too much about production and he listened to his directors."

 Biography

 He started as a theatre booking agent in Los Angeles and moved to New York in 1928.
 He joined Consolidated Film Industries from 1933 to 1936 before going to work for producer George Hirliman.

 His first film credit was as associate producer on Daniel Boone for RKO Pictures and his first as producer was Black Bart in 1948.

 In 1946, he moved to International Pictures which later merged with Universal Pictures.
-He produced the first six films in the successful Ma and Pa Kettle film series, although Ma and Pa Kettle at Waikiki made in 1952 was the seventh to be released in 1955 after he had died.
+He produced the first six films in the successful Ma and Pa Kettle film series, although Ma and Pa Kettle at Waikiki, made in 1952, was the seventh to be released, in 1955, after he had died.
 He also produced several of the Francis the Talking Mule films.

 He spent nearly five years at Universal-International before moving to 20th-Century Fox in 1952 where he formed Panoramic Pictures in 1953.
 He had just signed a deal with United Artists to produce 10 films before he died.